Jim Jim Falls in Kakadu National Park

 You’ll find Jim Jim Falls in Kakadu National Park, 55km off the bitumen road running between Jabiru and Pine Creek, with the turn off about 10km north of Cooinda.
 We called in as part of our 3 month trip up north with a 4WD, camper trailer and toddler.

-Getting to Jim Jim Falls
+Jim Jim Falls road and 4WD Track

 The drive in is pretty straight forward.
 Once turning off the bitumen, you have 50km of gravel road, that is kept in fairly good condition.
 The Kakadu map suggests this is to take 2 hours one way, which is very daft as the road is in good condition, is only 50km long and the speed limit is 60km/h.